fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 deal with the problems that come with exactly the same.

 ## Are Unit Tests Effective As Regression Test Suites?

+In of themselves, no. Combined with the layers commonly found on a testing pyramid, yes.

+I often see developers struggling to understand testing.
+They write some basic unit tests and call it a day.
+However, I argue that if you don't understand that the test you write depends on the code, then you haven't really understood why you are writing tests.

+Unit tests make a lot of sense to write if you are afraid that the function you have made will have a bug in it.
+They make no sense at all if the function isn't doing anything that can go wrong.
+They make no sense if the code you have is just connecting to an external API to fetch some data.
+We can of course make an argument for that checking the url or possible input parameters being added to the request body can be a unit test but I hope we can agree that the most risky part of an external API call is that the API returns the wrong data.
+Testing that is best done with an integration test since we want to be sure that the request actually works.

 ## Why Do Senior Developers Sometimes Use Complex Code Instead Of Simple Code?
 ## What If Complex Code Can’t Be Simplified?
 ## What Techniques Can Help Simplify Code?